Antriko/League-API/README.md

-Change the variable summonerName in main.js then use console to run node main.js, same concept with together.js
+Change the variable summonerName in main.js then use console to run `node main.js`, same concept with together.js